 Patek Philipe 973J

-Finally, no list of pocket watches would be complete without the inclusion of Patek Philipe.
+No list of pocket watches would be complete without the inclusion of Patek Philipe.
 The epitome of luxury and priced higher than your average new car.

 The Patek Philipe 973J is a simple, yet elegant, yellow-gold pocket watch with a classic white dial and roman numerals for hour markers.
 Furthermore, a small sub-dial at the 6 o’clock position shows the second hand.